apurv101/task_execution_engine/hld_doc_v2.md

 ### MongoDB Database

-- **Function**: Stores tasks, sub-tasks, and action histories for the application.
+- **Function**: Stores tasks, instructions, and action histories for the application.

 - **Technologies**:
   - MongoDB
   - `motor` (async MongoDB driver for Python)

 - **Responsibilities**:
-  - Store main tasks with their descriptions and list of sub-task IDs.
+  - Store main tasks with their descriptions and list of instruction IDs.
-  - Store sub-tasks with their descriptions, statuses, and action histories.
+  - Store instructions with their descriptions, statuses, and action histories.
-  - Provide efficient querying mechanisms for retrieving pending sub-tasks.
+  - Provide efficient querying mechanisms for retrieving pending instructions.
   - Ensure data consistency and integrity.

 ---